Survey Research & Economic Data

 Underwritten by State Street Global Advisors (SSGA)

-Five months after enactment of the Tax Cuts and Jobs Act of 2017 (TCJA), 40 percent of survey respondents continue to be uncertain about some of its provisions and anticipate no changes in spending at their companies.
-About one-fourth of companies plans to pay down debt while 24 percent plan to repatriate (or have already repatriated) their off-shore funds.
+Over a year after enactment of the Tax Cuts and Jobs Act of 2017 (TCJA), 57 percent of survey respondents continue to be uncertain about some of its provisions and anticipate spending at their companies will be unchanged, up from last year’s 40 percent.

 AFP Liquidity Dashboard